All members of the university community are strongly encouraged to get a flu vaccine.

 According to the Centers for Disease Control (CDC), and because of the COVID-19 pandemic, reducing the spread of respiratory illnesses, like flu, this fall and winter is more important than ever.
 A flu vaccine can help protect yourself, your family, and your community and help reduce pressure on our healthcare system.
-The CDC recommends getting a flu vaccination in September or October.
+While the CDC recommends getting a flu vaccination as early as possible, it is never too late to get a flu vaccine.

 VT News: Amid pandemic, flu shot more important than ever